Ricky Williams: Toronto Argonauts

-With Williams suspended for the entire 2006 NFL season, the CFL's Toronto Argonauts decided to put Williams on the negotiation list for the 2006 season.
+With Williams suspended for the entire 2006 NFL season, the Toronto Argonauts of the Canadian Football League (CFL) decided to put Williams on their negotiation list for the 2006 season.

 This guaranteed that the team would become the rightful CFL organization to negotiate with Williams if his NFL contract were to be terminated at any time.
 The Dolphins allowed Williams to play for the Argonauts on the condition that he would return to them in 2007.

 On May 28, 2006, Williams became the highest-paid running back in the CFL when he signed a one-year Can$340,000 contract with the Argonauts.
 He chose to wear the #27 on his jersey.

 The signing drew the ire of former Argonauts quarterback Joe Theismann.
 On May 30, 2006, Theismann was interviewed by Toronto radio station The Fan 590 whereupon he criticized the Argonauts for signing the suspended Williams.
 Theismann claimed he was disgraced to be associated with a team that would knowingly sign "an addict" such as Williams.
 The CFL had no substance abuse policy in place, nor did it prohibit its teams from signing players suspended from other leagues, despite Williams being under contract with the Dolphins for the 2006 season.

 The Argonauts' ownership responded to Theismann's criticism, noting that Theismann's son, Joe, pleaded guilty in 2002 to a felony charge of possessing drug paraphernalia.
 He received a 10-year suspended prison term, was placed on five years of probation and fined.
 "It's really a delicate subject for him to attack someone if he has that in his own family", Argo co-owner David Cynamon said.
 "If I was his son and he's calling [Williams] a drug addict and he should quit and he's a loser, I'd be shattered.
 This thing is really bothersome."

 Williams made his official CFL debut on June 17, 2006, in a home game against the Tiger-Cats at the Rogers Centre.
 In that game, he rushed for 97 yards on 18 carries, with his longest carry for 35 yards in the fourth quarter.
 Williams caught two passes for 24 yards as the Argonauts defeated the Tiger-Cats by a score of 27–17.